19 of the best Irish pubs in London

 Waxy O’Connor’s, Covent Garden

-What: There are some Londoners who would roll their eyes at Waxy O’Connors inclusion in this list, and it is true that the Covent Garden boozer isn’t the most authentic of Irish drinking dens.
-Nonetheless, it’s hard to beat Waxy’s central location right by Piccadilly Circus, while the pub’s impressive selection of over 100 Irish whiskies is worth exploring too.
+What: There are some Londoners who would roll their eyes at Waxy O’Connor’s inclusion in this list, and it is true that the Covent Garden boozer isn’t the most authentic of Irish drinking dens.
+Nonetheless, this is a pub with plenty of character (complete with a massive Beech tree and confession booth) and it’s hard to beat Waxy’s central location right by Piccadilly Circus.
+Plus, the pub’s impressive selection of over 100 Irish whiskies is worth exploring too.

 Where: